garthtee/notes-web/README.md

 ## Running the application

-Run `npm run build` to build the project.
-Navigate to `http://localhost:3000/`.
+Run `npm run build` to build the project, then navigate to `http://localhost:3000/`.

 ## To come..